 The story took place in Roland-Garros, Paris.
 The stadium, located in the west of Paris at the edge of the Bois de Boulogne forest, had been hosting the French Grand Slam since 1928.
 It was the first and now the only Grand Slam to be played on clay, the slowest surface, which made it the hardest tournament to win from a physical perspective.
 No Frenchwoman had won the tournament since Françoise Dürr in 1967, and Mary Pierce was even the only one since then to have reached the final, in 1994.

-Although, in her early years, Mary Pierce, who was born and raised in North America, didn’t feel at home at Roland-Garros, where she didn’t get the same support as other French players, had been adopted by the crowd for a long time – precisely, since she finished runner-up here in 1994.
+Although in her early years, Mary Pierce – born and raised in North America – didn’t feel at home at Roland-Garros, where she didn’t get the same support as other French players, she had been adopted by the crowd for a long time – precisely, since she finished runner-up here in 1994.
 That year, the French audience saw for the first time her full potential, when she destroyed the unbeatable Steffi Graf in the semi-finals (6-2, 6-2).
 Since then, Pierce had won the 1995 Australian Open, but she hadn’t obtained any other exceptional result at Roland-Garros.

 In 2000, she arrived in Paris as world No 7, and she was the greatest French hope in the tournament.
 She stormed through her first four rounds, dropping only 13 games on her way, until she met world No 3 Monica Seles in the quarter-finals.
 Despite the loss of the first set, Pierce delivered an amazing performance, hitting a winner between-the-legs shot in the very first game of the match, and prevailed 4-6, 6-3, 6-4.
 In the semi-finals, she played another tough match to eliminate the world No 1, Martina Hingis (6-4, 5-7, 6-2).
 On paper, the hardest part was done, but her last opponent, Conchita Martinez, from Spain, was still world No 5, a former Grand Slam champion and a great clay-court player.